Craziness: The History of Mankind (Part Two)

 Beyond the classroom, the seeker enters the realm of coaches.
 Here, the lessons are not abstract but embodied: drills, practices, repetitions, routines.
 For the seeker, this can be empowering or disorienting.

-• Broader coaching.
-Beyond athletics, seekers are coached into industrial rhythms, corporate procedures, or social expectations.
-Athletic and corporate coaches train performance, but each also risks turning the coachee into a mere part, playing a small role in a larger process or organization.
+• Broader coaching: Beyond athletics, seekers are coached into industrial rhythms, corporate procedures, or social expectations.
+Athletic and corporate coaches train performance, but each also risks turning the coachee into a mere cog in the machinery, playing a small role in a larger process or organization.

 Performance is the seeker's second confrontation with craziness: the experience of being trained to act, but not always to understand; to achieve growth, but not always how to grow holistically.